Belgrano Sur Line: Renationalisation and investment

 In September 2013, the Government of Argentina announced that 23 brand-new railcars were to be acquired from the Chinese company CNR Dalian.
 The first batch of the new rolling stock was expected to be available from May 2015"Randazzo recibió trenes para la línea Belgrano Sur", Ministry of Transport, 7 Jul 2015 but only arrived in Buenos Aires in July.
 It was then announced that the new rolling stock had been would begin running on the Buenos Aires - Gonzalez Catán route in August.
 The other parts of the line received the new rolling stock before the end of 2015, as the railcars arrived in the country.

 It was also announced that all the 28 stations of the line would be remodelled.
 The cost of the investment was estimated in A$ 1,200 million.
 The platforms of the stations would be elevated to match the height of the new rolling stock, while the track was being refurbished on the line, with the Buenos Aires - Tapiales segment receiving completely new rails on concrete sleepers.
-Twnty-four of the stations would be completely replaced using modular designs, while some single-track segments would be made into double-track segments.
+Twenty-four of the stations would be completely replaced using modular designs, while some single-track segments would be made into double-track segments.

 In 2015, two important extension works were considered.
 To the southwest, the section from González Catán to Marcos Paz (closed at the time of privatisation) to be restored and reopened, extending that branch of the line after its 20-year closure whilst adding new overpasses and connecting the line with the Merlo–Lobos branch of the Sarmiento Line.Vuelve el tren a 20 de Junio tras 20 años - Diario Popular, 30 May 2014.